 Visitors to the Farmers’Market were treated to mouth-watering mackerel stuffed with crab (left), with samphire, and a tomato and caper sauce, then a fried lamb steak with potato rosti and black pudding and apple sauce (below).

-Using fresh, local produce and hand-picked samphire, Mark demonstrated that what may sound like complicated recipes which might put people off are actually very straightforward.
-Each dish took about 20 minutes to prepare and cook.
+Using fresh, local produce and samphire, Mark demonstrated that what may sound like complicated recipes are actually very straightforward.
+Each dish takes 20 minutes to prepare and cook.

 Fresh mackerel with crab and samphire stuffing